foxdonut/meiosis-guide/what_is_meiosis.md

 # What is Meiosis?

+PLEASE NOTE that Meiosis has changed starting with version 1.0.0.
+This guide applies only to version 0.9.x and is kept for reference purposes.

 Meiosis is a *small*, *dependency-free* library that helps you organize the data flow of your web applications.
 It is a UWYL library - Use What You Like!
 Meiosis works with:

 - [React](https://facebook.github.io/react/),  [Inferno](http://github.com/trueadm/inferno)